rcalixte/libqt6c-examples/README.md

 ### Q1.
 How long does it take to compile the examples?

-The examples compile the entire main library and then build the sample applications from the source code.
-The first compilation should take less than 10 minutes, assuming the hardware in use is at or above the level of that of a consumer-grade mid-tier machine released in the past decade.
+The examples compile a subset of the entire main library and then build the sample applications from the source code.
+The first compilation should take less than 3 minutes, assuming the hardware in use is at or above the level of that of a consumer-grade mid-tier machine released in the past decade.
 Once the build cache is warmed up for the examples, subsequent compilations should be very fast, on the order of seconds.
-For client applications that use and configure a specific subset of the main library, the expected compilation time should be much shorter, e.g. compiling the `helloworld` example, only linking the libraries needed and without a warm cache, should take under 30 seconds.
+For client applications that use and configure a specific subset of the main library, the expected compilation time should be similar to the examples.

 ### Q2.
 What build modes are supported by the build system used by the examples?